amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Try to run the image and you should see output like this:

 <pre>
-$ docker run -it interstella-monolith INFO:botocore.vendored.requests.packages.urllib3.connectionpool:Starting new HTTP connection (1): 169.254.169.254
+$ docker run -it monolith INFO:botocore.vendored.requests.packages.urllib3.connectionpool:Starting new HTTP connection (1): 169.254.169.254
 INFO:botocore.vendored.requests.packages.urllib3.connectionpool:Starting new HTTP connection (1): 169.254.169.254
 INFO:botocore.vendored.requests.packages.urllib3.connectionpool:Starting new HTTPS connection (1): ssm.eu-central-1.amazonaws.com